CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+After the function is called the console inside the function will display 10 then te last console will display undefined as y can not be accessed outside its block.

 ## Question 3